Saranda forest

-1100 hectares of virgin forests of >40% canopy cover is under iron ore mining leases.
-Several new aspirants for mining lease are in the waiting.
-The perennial rivers, Karo and Koina, pass through these forested areas supporting a diverse floral and faunal resource.
-However 70-80% of the forests were destroyed, trees harvested.
-The site is facing an ecological crisis.
+The iron ore mining towns including Gua, Chiria, Kiriburu and Noamundi.
 The area was previously disturbed by Maoist and Naxal influences, but problems have subsided in recent years, and it has turned out to be a major tourist hub.
 There are many tourist places in the Manoharpur region.
 The peak season between October and March is now brimming with tourists.

 Thalkobad is a scenic village at a height of 550 m in the heart of the forest.
 Thalkobad is about 89 km from Chakradharpur, 46 km from Manoharpur, and about 160 km from Jamshedpur.